Clinical behavior analysis: Functional analytic psychotherapy

-Integrative Behavioral Couples Therapy
+Integrative behavioral couples therapy

 Integrative behavioral couples therapy developed from dissatisfaction with traditional behavioral couples therapy.
 Integrative behavioral couples therapy looks to Skinner (1966) for the difference between contingency shaped and rule-governed behavior.
 It couples this analysis with a thorough functional assessment of the couples relationship.
 Recent efforts have used radical behavioral concepts to interpret a number of clinical phenomena including forgiveness.

-Clinical Formulation
+Clinical formulation

 As with all behavior therapy, clinical behavior analysis relies on a functional analysis of problem behavior.
-Depending on the clinical model this analysis draws on B.F Skinner's model of Verbal Behavior or relational frame theory.
+Depending on the clinical model this analysis draws on B. F. Skinner's model of verbal behavior or relational frame theory.

-Professional Organizations
+Professional organizations

-The Association for Behavior Analysis International has a special interest group in clinical behavior analysis ABA:I. ABA:I serves as the core intellectual home for behavior analysts.
+The Association for Behavior Analysis International (ABAI) has a special interest group in clinical behavior analysis ABA:I. ABA:I serves as the core intellectual home for behavior analysts.

 The Association for Behavioral and Cognitive Therapies (ABCT) also has an interest group in behavior analysis, which focuses on clinical behavior analysis.

-The Association for Contextual Behavioral Science is devoted to third-generation therapies and basic research on derived relational responding and relational frame theory.
+The Association for Contextual Behavioral Science (ACBS) is devoted to third-generation therapies and basic research on derived relational responding and relational frame theory.

-The Behavior Analyst Certification Board (in partnership with subject matter experts) has produced a "Clinical Behavior Analysis" fact sheet.
+The Behavior Analyst Certification Board (BACB), in partnership with subject-matter experts, has produced a "Clinical Behavior Analysis" fact sheet.